 In a process that takes over 12 hours and 1200 layers of micro-welding, each layer is less than 1/10th millimeter thick; here’s where they’re using another cutting-edge tech – robotic welding.

 Topping the list of buzzwords today are terms like Artificial Intelligence, Machine Learning, and Deep Learning.
 Well, this process uses Machine Learning to finalize the schematic design.
 The engineers’ team uploads a topological schematic to the system, simulating the load and the possible pressure points.
 Then it eliminates unnecessary materials for the micro-welding, resulting in unique architecture and design.
 This AI-based design has also generated strategies for pistons with incredibly advanced cooling galleries where oil circulates to maintain safe operating temperatures.
-AI for welding produces an incredibly intricate design that, combined with laser welding’s technological advancement, results in using robots to produce previously impossible* metalwork like honeycomb structures within a piston. (*: By using traditional methods like casting or forging)
+AI for welding produces a highly intricate design that, combined with laser welding’s technological advancement, results in robots creating previously impossible* metalwork like honeycomb structures within a piston. (*: By using traditional methods like casting or forging)

 With the advent of newer technologies, we will quite possibly need to add more types!

 The world of Virtual Reality has also made giant strides and contributed to advancements in welding technology.
 It has served as a tool, making a significant impact on the training of welding.
 VR can command a virtual environment with a potentially exhaustive list of possible techniques of welding.
-A basic virtual reality headset with a suitable controller that can detect small movements will set you back a few hundred dollars.
+A basic virtual reality headset with a suitable controller to detect tiny movements will set you back a few hundred dollars.
 But the gains of never having to invest in training material, metals, training equipment, or allocation of working equipment for training purposes will all incredibly sway the argument in favor of Virtual Reality headsets.
-You have the freedom to practice your welding skills using VR without exhausting actual materials and resources, and neither do you cause any kind of wastage.
-The Welding technician program from one of the top trade schools in Philadelphia offers you this Welding training using VR as part of the course.
+You have the freedom to practice your welding skills using VR without exhausting actual materials and resources, and neither do you cause any wastage.
+The welding technology program from one of the top welding schools in Philadelphia offers you this Welding training using VR as part of the course.